marian-nmt/marian-dev/doc/layer.md

 ## Convolution layer

-To use a `convlolution` layer, you first need to install [NVIDIA cuDNN](https://developer.nvidia.com/cudnn).
+To use a `convolution` layer, you first need to install [NVIDIA cuDNN](https://developer.nvidia.com/cudnn).
 The convolution layer supported by Marian is a 2D [convolution layer](https://en.wikipedia.org/wiki/Convolutional_neural_network#Convolutional_layers).
 This layer creates a convolution kernel which is used to convolved with the input.
 The options that